a69/validations/README.md

 ## Customize errors on form field

-If you want to display errors for each form field in [QOR Admin](http://github.com/qor/admin), you could register your error like this:
+If you want to create specific validation errors for each form field, you could register your error like this:

 ```go
 func (user User) Validate(db *gorm.DB) {